kUrOSH1R0oo/Kiroku/README.md

-# Maori
+# Kiroku Keylogger

-Maori is a Python-based keylogger tool designed to capture keystrokes and send them to a remote server at regular intervals.
+Kiroku keylogger designed to capture keystrokes and send them to a remote server at regular intervals.
 This tool is intended for ethical hacking and educational purposes only.
 Misuse of this tool for illegal activities is strictly prohibited.

 ## Features